Shawshank01/Subscriptions/README.md

 # Family group payments for several service.

-Find your interested service here on https://che.zaku.eu.org/
+Find the service you're interested in at a lower price here!